AndreaMovilla/Quality-Assurance/Adittional documentation.md

 ## Project description

-The purpose of this project is to evaluate PET image quality in terms of volume accuracy, activity concentration accuracy and spatial resolution, using phantoms.
-The project was originally applied to compare images with motion compensation.
+The purpose of this Python package is to evaluate PET image quality in terms of volume accuracy, activity concentration accuracy and spatial resolution, using phantoms.
+The package was originally applied to compare images with motion compensation.
 However, other possible applications include quality comparisons among different systems, or different reconstruction techniques.

 ```mermaid